runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_2_wave_physics/README.md

 This module contains two exercises.
 The first  concerns transmit beams from continuous apertures.
-The aim is to understand how the beam width and depth-of-focus varies with aperture size, frequency, and focal direction.
+The aim is to understand how the beam width and depth-of-focus varies with aperture size, frequency, and focal point.

 This second exercise demonstrates how to run a simulation in k-wave to record a signal originating from a single source.
 We are then showing how we can